Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

     containerregistrytype: 'Container Registry'
     dockerRegistryConnection: 'Adventworks DockerHub'  # replace with your Docker hub service connection
 ```

+The above example also shows how to build an image that depends on another image from a protected registry.

 ::: moniker-end

 ::: moniker range="< vsts"